TheRedP4nther/theredp4nther.github.io/_writeups/2024/HTB/Epsilon.md

 <br />

-It is a zip file:
+The downloaded file is a `ZIP` archive:

 <br />